sadinar/capEndgame3Calculator/README.md

 ###### Strike level list
 Map of strike number to upgrade level and expects indexes 2, 3, 4, and 5 to be set.
 Index two is the x2 strike upgrade level.
 Index three is the x3 strike upgrade level.
 And so on.
+To determine your strike level, divide the percentage shown in game by 0.25.
+For example, 18.25% would be `18.25 % 0.25 = 73` for a strike level of 73.

 ``` go
 giantCalc := calculators.NewGiantCalculator(